telerik/ajax-docs/api/server/Telerik.Web.UI/RadFilterGroupExpressionItem.md

 Gets the  control which adds a new
             to the  expression items tree.

+###  ChildItems `RadFilterItemsCollection`

+Gets a collection of the RadFilterExpressionItem objects belonging to the current group.

+###  ClientID `String`

+Gets a string value representing the client id of the filter expression item control.

+###  Expression `RadFilterGroupExpression`

+Gets the RadFilterGroupExpression that the current item represents.

 ###  ExpressionContainer `RadFilterGroupExpression`

 Gets a reference to the UI component that holds the filter expression items in the
             rendered RadFilter..

-###  ChildItems `RadFilterItemsCollection`

-Gets a collection of the RadFilterExpressionItem objects belonging to the current group.

-###  OwnerGroup `RadFilterGroupExpressionItem`

-Gets the owner .

-###  OwnerFilter `RadFilter`

-Returns a reference to the owner  object.

 ###  FunctionalInterfaceContainer `Panel`

 Gets the container holding the menu links - the GroupOperation(for ),
             FilterFunction and the editor FieldName.

+###  GroupOperationChooserLink `HyperLink`

+Gets the  control which chooses the item expression GroupOperation value.

+###  HierarchicalIndex `String`

+Gets the string representation of the hierarchical position of the item in the RadFilter visual structure.

+###  IsRootGroup `Boolean`

+Gets a boolean value indicating whether the current Control represents a root group expression.

+###  ItemIndex `Int32`

+Gets the integer index of the filter expression item.

+###  OwnerFilter `RadFilter`

+Returns a reference to the owner  object.

+###  OwnerGroup `RadFilterGroupExpressionItem`

+Gets the owner .

+###  RemoveButton `LinkButton`

+Gets the  remove button which removes an expression from the  expression tree.

 ###  ToolsInterfaceContainer `Panel`

 Gets the container holding item specific controls.
 An input control for the
             and AddGroupExpression, AddItemExpression for the .

-###  RemoveButton `LinkButton`

-Gets the  remove button which removes an expression from the  expression tree.

-###  HierarchicalIndex `String`

-Gets the string representation of the hierarchical position of the item in the RadFilter visual structure.

-###  ClientID `String`

-Gets a string value representing the client id of the filter expression item control.

-###  ItemIndex `Int32`

-Gets the integer index of the filter expression item.

 ## Methods